ocelot-inc/ocelotgui/README.md

 <P>You may find that the libmysqlclient.so library is already installed,
 if you have used a MySQL or MariaDB client program before.
-If not, your Linux distro's repositories will contain it, usually with a name like "libmysqlclient-dev" or "libmysqlclient-devel".</P>
+If not, your Linux distro's repositories will contain it, usually with a package name like "libmysqlclient-dev" or "libmysqlclient-devel".</P>
+With Fedora the package name may be "mariadb-devel" and the library name may be "libmariadb.so" or "libmariadbclient.so".</P>
 <P>A tip for Mageia 5: You can use "urpmf <library name>" to find
 what packages contain libmysqlclient.so.
 If the answer is lib64mariadb18, you can install it with: